winitzki/lamonte-jexer-wikis/widget-teditcolorthemewindow.md

 TEditColorThemeWindow
 =====================

 TEditColorThemeWindow provides a dialog window for users to alter the running color theme.
+The OK button saves changes to the color theme;
+the Cancel button aborts changes.

+See the ColorTheme API for functions to load and save the color selections to file.

 Screenshots
 -----------